 Keep frequently-used items in reach, about an arm’s length away in front of you and on the sides of your computer/laptop.

-There are many types and styles of document holders/organizers to choose from for your home office set up.
+There are many types and styles of document holders/organizers (paid link) to choose from for your home office set up.

 Home Office Design

 Unlike a corporate work space, it’s entirely up to you how to design your home office!